rahulmopkar1/wisr_challenge/README.md

 Once here click on the pipeline wisr\_challenge\_pipeline, this will open up a screen similar to below:

 ![screenshot3](./screenshots/edit%20pipeline%20page.png)
-On this screen, we can see all the blocks that will extract data from the CSV files in the data folder under the mmy\_project directory, and load the data into tables in the MySQL database running in the Docker container.
+On this screen, we can see all the blocks that will extract data from the CSV files in the data folder under the my\_project directory, and load the data into tables in the MySQL database running in the Docker container.

 Because there is a fixed order of extracting and loading the data to take into consideration the relationships given these blocks will need to be executed in a specific order.